jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 4 Interpretation
 (1) In this Act, unless the context otherwise requires,—
   - **administering agency** —
-    (a) means the chief executive of a department that, with the authority of the Prime Minister, is responsible for the administration of a specified Act; and
+    (a) means the chief executive of a department that, with the authority of the Prime Minister, is responsible for the administration of a specified Act (other than the chief executives of the departments that, with the authority of the Prime Minister, are responsible for the administration of the Heritage New Zealand Pouhere Taonga Act 2014 and the Resource Management Act 1991); and
     (b) includes,—
       (i) in relation to the Heritage New Zealand Pouhere Taonga Act 2014, Heritage New Zealand Pouhere Taonga:
       (ii) in relation to the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, the EPA: